HariAbram/microSYCL/README.md

 			--outer-product	: to run an outer product benchmark --cross-product	: to run an cross product benchmark --spmv : execute spmv kernel
+ 			--map  : test for different memory access patterns
+					--transpose : with transpose
+					--mat-add   : with matrix addition
 			-i: for different routines in vectorization benchmark 1 - range with USM
 		    	  2 - range with Buffer and Accessors